 Even before they completely degrade, tiny bits of plastic find their way into the digestive tract of fish and seabirds.
 They cause blockages, ulcers, starvation, and eventually death.
 Plastic waste can also entangle wildlife, resulting in loss of mobility, injuries, and death.
 Ingesting plastic can also impair the reproductive capacity of ocean wildlife.

-Around 700 species of organisms such as turtles, whales, seabirds, fish, and mammals have ingested or become entangled in or with plastic debris5.
+Around 700 species of organisms, such as turtles, whales, seabirds, fish, and mammals, have ingested or become entangled in or with plastic debris.

 The floating microplastics also promote the spread of harmful marine bacteria and invasive organisms, disrupting the marine ecosystem's stability.

 Indiscriminate disposal of plastic bottles in developing countries without a sophisticated waste disposal system can aggravate flooding events.
 This happens when plastic bottles end up in the sewage or drainage system and create a blockage.
 Blocked drainage causes many other problems as wastewater accumulates and breeds disease-causing viruses.
 It also causes air pollution and an unpleasant odor.